Circassian genocide: Methods of massacre

 Reportedly, Zass would pick random Circassian males from the towns he attacked and burn them alive as a form of entertainment.
 He did not stop at burning women; he also cut the pregnant women's bellies with a bayonet.
 He sent severed Circassian heads to friends in Berlin who were professors and used them to study anatomy.
-The Decembrist Nikolai Ivanovich Lorer said that Zass cleaned and boiled the flesh off the heads after storing them under his bed in his tent.
+The Decemberist Nikolai Ivanovich Lorer said that Zass cleaned and boiled the flesh off the heads after storing them under his bed in his tent.
 He also had Circassian heads outside of his tent impaled on lances on a hill.
 Circassian men's corpses were decapitated by Russian-Cossack women on the battlefield after the battles were over for the heads to be sent to Zass for collection.
+Zass allowed his soldiers to rape Circassian girls.

 Zass erected Circassian heads on poles outside of his tent, and witnesses reported seeing wind blowing the beards.
 Russian soldiers and Cossacks were paid for sending Circassian heads to General Zass.
 Besides cutting Circassian heads off and collecting them, Zass employed a deliberate strategy of annihilating Circassians en masse, burning entire Circassian villages with the people in them and encouraging violation of Circassian women and children.
 Zass is depicted as the Devil or Satan in Circassian folklore.
 In 1842, Zass was removed from service due to his methods being deemed too cruel by St. Petersburg.

 In 1837, some Circassian leaders offered the Russians a white peace, arguing that no more blood should be shed.
 In response to this offer, the Russian army under the command of General Yermolov burnt 36 Circassian villages.

 In the negotiations to formulate the 1856 Treaty of Paris, the British representative, the Earl of Clarendon, defended the Circassians' rights, but was thwarted.
 The final treaty also extended amnesty to nationals that had fought for enemy powers, but since Circassia had never previously been under Russian control, Circassians were exempt, and thus Circassians were now placed under de jure Russian sovereignty by the treaty, with Russia under no compulsion to grant Circassians the same rights as Russian citizens elsewhere, effectively making them Russian property with which Russia could do whatever it wanted.

-According to Ivan Drozdov, for the most part, the Russian army preferred to indiscriminately destroy areas where Circassians resided.
-In September 1862, after attacking a Circassian village and seeing some of its inhabitants flee into the forest, General Yevdokimov bombarded that forest for six hours and ordered his men to kill on sight; he then set the forest on fire to make sure no survivors were left.
-Drozdov reported to have overheard Circassian men taking vows to sacrifice themselves to the cannons to allow their family and rest of their villages to escape, and later more reports of groups of Circassians doing so were received.

-Leo Tolstoy reported that Russian soldiers would attack village houses at night.
-William Palgrave, a British diplomat who witnessed the events, adds that "their only crime was not being Russian".